paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 self-contained documents suitable for review and independent verification.
-The source for this paper is an [R Markdown](http://rmarkdown.rstudio.com) document which, along with the data package, will be available in a public repository[2].
+The source for this paper is an [R Markdown](http://rmarkdown.rstudio.com) document which, along with the data package, are available in a public repository[2]

 # Background: the intuitive relationship between density and spread of contagious diseases